element207/element207.github.io/README.md

-# Welcome to my project!
+# Welcome to my blog web site project!

 **_This Projcet is for recording Professional blogs and tutorials for future use._**
 _This site is created by Minimal Mistakes Theme, for more information check Quick-Guide._